GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 There is further explanation about sticky sessions for F5 [here](https://www.f5.com/services/resources/white-papers/cookies-sessions-and-persistence) and AWS ELB [[0]](https://aws.amazon.com/blogs/aws/new-elastic-load-balancing-feature-sticky-sessions/)[[1]](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#sticky-sessions)[[2]](https://shlomoswidler.com/2010/04/elastic-load-balancing-with-sticky-sessions.html).
 We also have documentation on how to deploy an AWS Application Load Balancer in front of a cluster: [Configure AWS Load Balancer](../aws-config/index.md).

-- `/oxauth` is stateless unless you're using SCIM, wherein it will need sticky sessions as mentioned above.
+- `/oxauth` is stateless unless you're using SCIM, which will need sticky sessions as mentioned above.

 All the necessary paths are as follows: